Skip to contents

 ##

-## Fridgeirsson E, Reps J, Chan You S, Kim C, John H (22).
+## Fridgeirsson E, Reps J, Chan You S, Kim C, John H (2026).

-## _DeepPatientLevelPrediction: Deep Learning For Patient Level
+## _DeepPatientLevelPrediction: Deep Learning for Patient Level

-## Prediction Using Data In The OMOP Common Data Model_.
+## Prediction Using Data in the OMOP Common Data Model_.
 R package

-## version 2.0.3, <https://github.com/OHDSI/DeepPatientLevelPrediction>.
+## version 2.3.0, <https://github.com/OHDSI/DeepPatientLevelPrediction>.

 ##